 The Parker Compressed Air Microbial Test Unit - CAMTU is the most cost effective solution for quickly and easily testing compressed air for microbes.
 The Parker CAMTU weighs less than one pound, is easily transported, requires no electrical connection and provides test results in approximately 20 seconds with minimal training required.
 The device includes connection tubing, a shut off valve and a specially designed pressure regulator and metering orifice.
 These matched components provide the exact amount of compressed air exposure required for each sampling.
 The petri dishes are pre-filled with specialized tryptic soy agar (TSA) and are designed to hold up to compressed air flow and pressure.
 TSA is used for the cultivation of a wide variety of microorganisms including most bacteria and mold spores.

 For additional information, read this report on the comparison of the compressed air microbial testing unit to a standard method of bioaerosol sampling.

 Watch this quick video to see how easy it is to test compressed air.

-This post was contributed by Judy Silva, Compressed Air and Gas Treatment Technology Blog Team Member, Parker Hannifin.
+This post was contributed the Compressed Air and Gas Treatment Technology Blog Team, Parker Industrial Gas Filtration and Generation Division.